§ Verifiable Trust v2 Specification

 § [VUA-CONN-VS] Requirements for a VUA to accept connecting to a service

-When a VUA start a session with a service, VUA MUST verify VS complies with [VS-SPEC], else VUA MUST NOT connect to VS.
+When a VUA start a session with a service, VUA MUST verify VS complies with [VS-REQ], else VUA MUST NOT connect to VS.

 Example: